dsernst/npm-run-help/readme.md

 ## Global install

-An alternative is to globally install the package to your machine
+An alternative is to globally install the package to your machine:

 `npm i --global npm-run-help`

-and then you can use it in any repo immediately with:
+Then you can use it in any repo immediately with:

 `npm-run-help` (note the hyphens)